 UCCMA Conference Gallery

-▲ Enjoy reading our special editions of Worship, Music & Ministry, our online journal available free to you for the next year.
-To highlight our history and to let you see what we have to offer, we will publicly share our journal for the next three issues.
+▲ Enjoy reading this year's special editions of Worship, Music & Ministry, our online journal available free to you.
+To highlight our history and to let you see what we have to offer, we are publicly sharing our 2023 issues.
 We are offering this free access to our friends, colleagues and visitors in celebration of 30 years of God’s blessings.

 Check us out!
 Sign up for three months of UCCMA resources.
 Take a look at our online journal, peruse the job listings, check out our current and past events, receive our newsletter.
 If you like us, you can renew as a full member.
 This is a one-time offer for individuals.

 Rev. Dr. Peter Stickney's monthly insights come from his home in rural Maine.
 Keep up with his commentary on his Epiphanies blog page or just click on Epiphanies in the main menu.
 UCCMA members are welcome to respond with comments by logging in.